CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 * Our Web Apps now must be associated with the route table we've created to allow internet access to our VPC.
 * We can achieve this by choosing route tables, subnet associations and edit subnet asscoations.
-* I will choose Web1 and Web2 which utilize public subnets.
+* I will choose Web1 and Web2 which has public subnets.

 ![](https://github.com/CTheTechGuru/AWS-Networking-3-Tier-Architecture/blob/main/images/Subnet%20Associations.png?raw=true)